Attosecond quantum optical interferometry: RESULTS

+A comparison between Eqs.~\eqref{Eq:obs:after:limit} and \eqref{Eq:Wigner:function} shows that, under the strong-field conditions considered here, the harmonics Wigner function reduce to a $\mathcal{Q}$-weighted statistical mixture of coherent state Wigner functions.~Since coherent states possess strictly positive Wigner distributions~\cite{hudson_when_1974}, the resulting harmonic Wigner functions are therefore positive-definite.~Nevertheless, we find that these exhibit a nontrivial phase-space structure that depends sensitively on both the parity of the harmonic order and the two-color delay $\phi$, and encode valuable information about the nature of the driving field.

-Despite the classical mixture for the expectation value of quantum optical observables, the underlying states remain highly nontrivial.~Figure~\ref{fig:state_engineering}~(a)-(h) displays the Wigner functions of the even harmonics $q=12$ and $q=16$ for varying relative phase $\phi$.
-Both show features reminiscent of quadrature squeezing, with a strong dependence on the harmonic order, and with the squeezing orientation rotating counter-clockwise as $\phi$ goes from 0 to $2\pi$.~Conversely, odd harmonics exhibit classical-like coherent Wigner functions~\cite{stammer_weak_2025}, due to their origin in the strong $\omega$ field, largely unaffected by the weaker $2\omega$ component.~Since even harmonics, by contrast, only appear when adding the $2\omega$ field, they inherit the properties of the perturbation.
-Both their strength and shape are dependent on how it perturbs the $\omega$-driven ionization dynamics~\cite{pedatzur2015attosecond}.
+Figure~\ref{fig:state_engineering}~(a)-(h) displays the Wigner functions of the even harmonics $q=12$ and $q=16$ for varying relative phase $\phi$.
+In both cases, features reminiscent of quadrature squeezing are observed, with a strong dependence on the harmonic order, and with the squeezing orientation rotating counter-clockwise as $\phi$ goes from 0 to $2\pi$.~Conversely, odd harmonics exhibit classical-like coherent Wigner functions~\cite{stammer_weak_2025}, due to their origin in the strong $\omega$ field, largely unaffected by the weaker $2\omega$ component.~Since even harmonics, by contrast, only appear when adding the $2\omega$ field, they inherit the properties of the perturbation: both their strength and shape are dependent on how the $2\omega$ field perturbs the $\omega$-driven ionization dynamics~\cite{pedatzur2015attosecond}.